Call for Applications to the Doctorate in International Relations and European Studies | Fall 2022

-The programme aims to offer the highest level of research in the field and to prepare students for a career in academia and research in related topics.
-Students are expected to carry out original and high quality research contributing to the area of investigation.
+The programme aims to offer the highest level of research in the field and to prepare students for a career in academia and research in the field.
+Students are expected to carry out original and high-quality research contributing to the area of investigation.

 The specific aims of the programme are to:

-- Advance students’ in depth understanding and critical analysis of current theoretical literature and research methodology in the field of International Relation and European Studies.
+- Advance students in depth understanding and critical analysis of current theoretical literature and research methodology in the field of International Relations and European Studies.

 - Enhance students’ research skills and facilitate the development of expertise relevant to their research specialization area.

 - Educate students on how to disseminate research findings, conclusions and suggestions, for example through publishing in academic journals and/or presenting their work in academic conferences and seminars.